 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Toilet blockages can happen at any time, and are a common issue for homeowners.
-It can be unpleasant, messy, and inconvenient, and require immediate attention.
-But, you don’t necessarily require the plumber right away.
-In this blog post we’ll take you through the ways to clean your toilet in no time.
+It’s unpleasant dirty, inconvenient, and messy and require immediate attention.
+But, you don’t necessarily have to contact an emergency plumber immediately.
+In this blog post we’ll walk you through the steps to clear your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved with simple tools and methods such as plungers, baking soda
+- Toilet blockages can be cured by using simple tools like a plunger baking soda

 The tools you’ll need